Krzysztofe/godziny/README.md

 ![Zrzut ekranu (277)](https://github.com/Krzysztofe/godziny/assets/96065197/5c8be24d-f17e-4fb1-8bbb-888da3dbb2d8)

 * To optimize data retrieval from the database and at the same have access to a list of dates of all saved months in database, a snapshot from the Realtime Database is utilized.
 This snapshot relies on a WebSocket connection, which, when functioning correctly, results in an HTTP 101 response code.
-The snapshot listener retrieves keys from the database, encompassing recorded years and months.
-Subsequently, these keys are transferred to an array, forming a list of months stored in the database.
-This approach limits HTTP requests to the database to individual month requests and lists of users.
+The snapshot listener retrieves keys from the database, encompassing only data of recorded years and months.
+Subsequently, these keys are transferred to an array, forming a list of months printed in settings panel.
+This approach restricts HTTP requests to the database to all years and months, without fetching the rest of the data recorded for each month.

 * On the mobile version of aplication, the drag and drop functionality is not well supported on touch events.
 It works in the following way: when you press on a tile with information about a day, a black border appears around the tile and its background becomes transparent.
 To make a change, you need to release your finger and then touch the tile again to drag it to the desired column.